SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 .. note::

-   Extensions can add new initializers to classes, but they cannot add deinitializers.
+   Extensions can add new convenience initializers to a class, but they cannot add new designated initializers or deinitializers to a class.
-   Deinitializers must always be provided by the original class implementation.
+   Designated initializers and deinitializers must always be provided by the original class implementation.

 This approach can be used to extend the basic ``String`` type to accept an instance of your own custom type as an initializer parameter,